raspberrypilearning/how-are-you/en/step_2.md

 ```
 Notice you need to select the language twice and paste your message in twice in order to create both spoken and written translation.

 + If your message is long, you may need to change the value of how long your message is shown for.
-Why not run the program again to check if the timing fits?
+Try to run the program again to check if the timing fits.
 ```blocks3
 say ( translate [Type your message here] to (Arabic v) ::translate ) for (4) seconds
 ```